 2. The county should coordinate with the cities and towns in the planning of multi-jurisdictional private utility facility improvements.

-3. The county should encourage decisions made regarding private utility facilities to be consistent with and complementary to regional demand and resources, and should reinforce an interconnected regional distribution network.
+3. The county should encourage decisions made regarding private utility facilities to be consistent with and complementary to regional demand and resources and should reinforce an interconnected regional distribution network.

 OBJECTIVE D: The county coordinates with private utility providers.